mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ It's pretty disappointing to see that this does not fall into the purview of composition.
 It is sooo close.
 Are we being too pedantic with our definition?
 Should we just fudge our definition of composition and not necessarily require that the objects be of the same type?

 ^ Turns out we don't need to.
-Our current definition of composition is the true foundational formulation, and if we just slightly change our perspective we will be able to recognize `zip` and other things as composition.
+Our current definition of composition is the true foundational formulation, and if we just slightly change our perspective we will be able to recognize `zip` and other things as composition with our more strict definition

 ---